top of page

 Adjusting to this can be tough for those of you who are supporting them, as can knowing how you can best help them.

-This webinar will help you process how this is affecting your life too, and give you guidance around how to best support your loved one on their recovery journey, while looking after yourself too.
+This coaching programme will help you process how this is affecting your life too, and give you guidance around how to best support your loved one on their recovery journey, while looking after yourself too.

 Who is it for?